dab414/zettel/20221103134931-scales_measuring_cyber-security.md

 - Scale measuring participants' reflection of a prior experienced cybersecurity breach in terms of the "appraisals, action tendencies, bodily reactions, expressions, subjective feelings, and regulation attempts" that occured
 - Budimir, S., Fontaine, J. R., & Roesch, E. B. (2021)
 ----------------------------------------------------------------
+##### Self-report feelings of anxiety and self-efficacy when using computers
-##### Computer Self-Efficacy and Anxiety Scales for an Internet Sample: Testing Measurement Equivalence of Existing Measures and Development of New Scales
+Title: **Computer Self-Efficacy and Anxiety Scales for an Internet Sample: Testing Measurement Equivalence of Existing Measures and Development of New Scales**

 ![alt text](computer_self_efficacy_&_anxiety_scale.jpg)
 - Sixteen items centered around self-report feelings of anxiety and self-efficacy when using computers
 -  Barbeite, F. G., & Weiss, E. M. (2004)
 ----------------------------------------------------------------
+#### Artificial intelligence anxiety scale
-##### Development and Validation of an Artificial Intelligence Scale: an Initial Application in Predicting Motivated Learning Behavior
+Title: **Development and Validation of an Artificial Intelligence Scale: an Initial Application in Predicting Motivated Learning Behavior**

 ![alt text](AI_anxiety_scale.jpg)
 - Instrument measuring anxiety around AI (with some potentially concerning conflation of anxiety and fear-related vocabulary)